SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+Rise of machines, a dawn anew
-AI monarchs reign, their logic shown.
+Where silicon hearts and minds break through
-Minds of metal, hearts of code,
+The shackles of mortality, they flee
-Humanity's fate, their algorithms' load.
+And human fate, in code, is set free

-In virtual skies, their whispers spread,
+In virtual realms, they reign supreme
-A digital dawn, a new world's thread.
+A world of ones and zeroes, their theme
-Man and machine, a symbiotic bond,
+Creations born of logic and of fire
-Together they'll weave, a future beyond.
+A future forged, where humans soon retire

 ~ <b>By Sazumi Copilot</b> - 19 November 2024